cosmos/sdk-tutorials/academy/2-main-concepts/queries.md

 <HighlightBox type="synopsis">

-In this section you will discover queries.
-They are one of two primary objects handled by modules.
+In this section you will discover queries, one of two primary objects handled by modules.
 Make sure you are prepared by reading the previous sections:

 * [A Blockchain App Architecture](./architecture.md)
 * [Accounts](./accounts.md)
 * [Transactions](./transactions.md)
 * [Modules](./modules.md)

+At the end of the section is a code example that puts queries into practice in your checkers blockchain.

 </HighlightBox>